Social and Ethics Responsibilities

 Suppliers must ensure compliance with all applicable environmental laws, including all laws related to the handling of chemicals in an environmentally-safe way, the handling, storing and disposal of hazardous waste in an environmentally-safe way, and recommended routines to avoid and/or reduce air pollution.
 Suppliers are also encouraged to implement programs and practices that reduce waste by contributing to the recycling and reuse of materials and products.

-IRIS USA requires a high standard of ethical behavior from all its employees and expects them to conduct themselves in their dealings with outside parties in a manner that does not reflect negatively on the Company or create a conflict of interest.
+IRIS USA requires a high standard of ethical behavior from all of its employees and expects them to conduct themselves in their dealings with outside parties in a manner that does not reflect negatively on the Company or create a conflict of interest.
+IRIS USA takes a zero-tolerance approach to bribery and corruption and is committed to acting professionally, fairly and with integrity in all its business dealings and relationships.
 Accordingly, IRIS USA requires that all transactions between IRIS USA, its employees and outside parties be based on competitive factors relating to price, quality, delivery, previous record, etc, not on favor or preference.
 Likewise, IRIS USA expects its suppliers to honor these standards.

 Suppliers must take appropriate action to ensure that the content and understanding of the IRIS USA Code of Conduct and the principles embodied therein are communicated to its employees.